The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 - Calculate a final price from existing numeric fields

-- Standardize repetitive calculations across many products
+- Standardize repetitive calculations across many items

 Best practices